FantasyNitroGEN/visallo/docs/dev-docker-image.md

 # Development Docker Image

 The development docker image is the fastest and easiest way to get a development environment up and running.
 In fact, it's what the core Visallo development team primarily uses for day to day development.

-## Running
+## Creating and Starting the Container

 The dev docker image contains all the backend services needed for development.
 To get started run:

-        ./build-dev.sh
+        docker/build-dev.sh

 This will build an image by downloading and installing all the necessary components into the docker image.
 After this completes run:

-        ./run-dev.sh
+        docker/run-dev.sh

 This will start the docker image and leave you in a bash shell within the image.
 This will also map all the internal ports to external ports so that you can run the web server against the services.

 There are helper scripts within the image `/opt/start.sh` and `/opt/stop.sh` to start and stop all the services.